Devils in Middle Layers of Large Vision-Language Models: Interpreting, Detecting and Mitigating Object Hallucinations via Attention Lens: Understanding Object Hallucinations

 \subsection{Finding 2: Inactive Visual Attention in Middle Layers Implies Hallucination}

 Given that visual information is primarily processed in the middle layers, a natural question arises: does the model display unusual attention patterns in these layers when generating hallucinated object tokens? \cref{fig3:O2_case} presents the VAR distribution for real object tokens (`bus' and `car') and hallucinated ones (`people' and `fire hydrant') from the case of~\cref{fig2:logit_lens}.
 We observe that the hallucinated object tokens demonstrate an inactive attention pattern during the visual information enrichment stage (5-18 layers) compared to the real ones.
 We conjecture that such pattern weakens the interaction between the object token and image tokens in this stage, limiting the propagation of visual information and potentially leading to hallucinations.
 To quantify this observation, we introduce a metric, Summed Visual Attention Ratio (SVAR), calculated by averaging VAR scores over all heads and summing across selected layers $[\ell_s, \ell_e]$.
-Specifically, for a real object token $y_{\mathsf{r}}$ in $[\ell_5,\ell_{18}]$, we compute:
+Specifically, for a real object token $\by_{\mathsf{r}}$ in $[\ell_5,\ell_{18}]$, we compute:

 We conduct a statistical experiment on the $\textrm{SVAR}_{5\textrm{-}18}$ metric for both real and hallucinated tokens.
-The results, depicted in~\cref{fig:statistic}~(a), and the associated statistical test detailed in~\cref{appendix:statistical_test}, indicate a salient difference: \textbf{the model assigns significantly higher attention weights to image tokens when generating real object tokens during visual information enrichment compared to hallucinated ones.} A similar trend is observed in LLaVA-1.5-13B, presented in~\cref{fig:statistic}~(b).
+The results, depicted in~\cref{fig:statistic}~(a), and the associated statistical test detailed in~\cref{appendix:statistical_test}, indicate a salient difference: \textbf{the model assigns significantly higher attention weights to image tokens when generating real object tokens during visual information enrichment compared to hallucinated ones.} \cref{fig:statistic}~(b) shows a similar trend in LLaVA-1.5-13B.